The Epiarc is a Web consensus system for discovering how we name things.

 The personal linkbase is the user’s own linkbase.
 It is the most local and contextual linkbase, as it is formed and developed by the user.

 An Epiarc User Agent can subscribe to shared linkbases.
 The user may assign a name to a linkbase when they subscribe to it.
 The linkbase name can be used as the parent ARI for child ARIs inside it.

 “wiki” (Wikipedia linkbase):

-When a User Agent subscribes to shared linkbases, the entries in each linkbase are resolved as hierarchical ARIs.
+When a User Agent subscribes to shared linkbases, the entries in each linkbase are archetypal for their context, and can be resolved as hierarchical ARIs.

 Global linkbases may emerge over time to answer more generalized queries.